Secretary Of State Portal Api Ingestion

 )

-page: Page = context.new_page()
+page: Page = ctx.new_page()

-page.goto(url, wait_until="networkidle", timeout=20000)
+page.goto(url, wait_until="networkidle", timeout=20_000)

 browser.close()

-def fetch_entity_record(self, entity_id: str) -> AuditRecord:
+def fetch(self, entity_id: str) -> AuditRecord:

 url = f"{self.base_url}/entity/{entity_id}"

-if time.time() - cached_ts < self.cache_ttl:
+if cached and time.time() - cached[0] < self.cache_ttl:

-entity_id=entity_id,
+self._log("challenge_detected", entity_id=entity_id,

 try: